robeespi/Deep-Semi-supervised-intrusion-detection-on-unstructured-Hadoop-distributed-file-system-logs/README.md

 Log Anomaly | Unsupervised | 96.01% | 98.02% | 97.01% |

-By labelling 12% out of the anomalies, we can beat the best unsupervised methods by using a z-score deviation loss [[2]]
+By labelling 12% out of the anomalies, we can beat the best unsupervised methods by using a z-score deviation loss [[2]] DeepLog and Log Anomaly performance corresponds to the replication results, paper results are similar, but not equal.